 If Medicare doesn’t provide coverage, how can you pay for long-term care?
 Fortunately, you have a few different options to cover these costs, depending on your situation.

 You may be able to pay out of pocket for long-term care, but unless you have a high net worth, you risk losing your life savings in just a few years.
-Although you might believe you have to exhaust your savings paying out of pocket before you can qualify for assistance, this simply isn’t true.
+Although you might believe you have to exhaust your savings by paying out of pocket before you can qualify for assistance, this simply isn’t true.
 That’s where Medicaid comes in.

 Medicaid is the primary payer of long-term care costs in the U.S. As long as you meet the requirements, you can use Medicaid benefits to cover a nursing home stay.
 If you have too many assets to qualify, a planning professional can help you develop a plan to protect your savings while accelerating your eligibility for benefits.